CiscoDevNet/nso-wrangler/README.md

 *Please note that the libraries Ansible, Paramiko, etc. do not provide a 1:1 replacement with NSO.
 [NSO](https://developer.cisco.com/docs/nso/) is a network orchestration platform designed to manage devices, audit configuration, provide transaction history, and much more.*

 ## Installation
-This code requires Python 3 and has been tested with Python 3.7.7.
+This code requires Python 3 and has been tested with Python 3.7.7 and NSO v5.3.0.1.

 ```
 git clone git@github.com:CiscoDevNet/nso-wrangler.git